-Once the past and the expected future rates of daily vaccination are known or estimated, it is simple to extend the model for taking vaccination into account.
-If $V{new}(k)$ is the number of vaccinated persons at the day k the recursion equation (7) has to be extended by the additional summand $V{new}(k-1)$ on the right hand side (see eq.
-15).
+Once the past and the expected future rates of daily vaccination are known or estimated, it is simple to extend the model to take vaccination into account.
+If $V{\text{new}}(k)$ is the number of vaccinated persons on day k and V(k) the total number of immunized by vaccination on day k, equ.
+(1) turns into